danielcbailey/Fruit-Warrior-Game/README.md

 * sounds/throw.wav - A PCM sampled WAVE file for the sound effect when the knife is thrown
 * sounds/titleScreen.wav - A PCM sampled WAVE file for the music to play when the title screen is displayed

+All WAVE files must be at exactly 22050hz sample rate, mono channel, and 16 bit signed.

 Due to copyright restrictions, I cannot provide a prepared SD card folder with the content, it must be prepared independently for your own exclusive consumption.

 ### Video Demonstration